Rt0727/AssetTrack-IT-Asset-Management-System/README.md

 # AssetTrack: IT Asset Management System

 ## Overview
 This repository provides an automated setup for a PostgreSQL-based IT Asset Management System.
 Designed for tracking hardware, software, and licenses, the project uses Docker for containerization and Terraform for Infrastructure as Code (IaC).
-It includes a Python Command-Line Interface (CLI) for efficient asset management and report generation.
+It includes Python scripts for managing assets, database interactions, and report generation.

 ## Features
 - **PostgreSQL Database**: Tracks IT assets, licenses, and inventory.